osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 That being said, high-memory are a high-demand, low-availability resource in the OSPool so your 64&nbsp;GB jobs may have taken longer to run or complete.
-On the other hand, PATh has a fair number of 64&nbsp;GB (and greater) slots
+On the other hand, PATh has a fair number of 64&nbsp;GB (and greater) slots so all your jobs have a high chance of running.